mozilla/betachannel/docs/SPEC.md

 ## Metrics

 The system will capture how many installs for each app as number of installs globally.

+## Non-Goals

+App Manager will continue to be the way to develop and side-load apps onto your devices.

+BetaFox only helps with distribution of QA builds.

 ## Out of Scope for 1.0